lucapette/web/main/content/writing/a-comparative-analysis-of-kafka-streams-and-typestream.md

 ---
-title: "Event-Driven Microservices: A Comparative Analysis of Kafka Streams and TypeStream"
+title: "A Comparative Analysis of Kafka Streams and TypeStream"
 description: "A brief look at how Kafka Streams and TypeStream compare in the context of event-driven microservices."
-tags:
 date: 2024-01-12T06:12:55+01:00
 tags:
   - kafka
   - kafka streams
   - typestream
 keywords: kafka, kafka streams, typestream
+aliases:
+  - /writing/event-driven-microservices-a-comparative-analysis-of-kafka-streams-and-typestream
 ---

 When I'm talking about [TypeStream](https://github.com/typestreamio/typestream)